Call for Applications to the MLA Research Training Institute (RTI)

 - participate in program assessment activities, providing the project director with periodic updates on research activities that have been completed and on presentations or publications resulting from their research

-Each institute is limited to twenty participants to ensure an environment that fosters group interaction, participation, and cohesion.
+Each institute is limited to ensure an environment that fosters group interaction, participation, and cohesion.
 While there is no limit to the number of applications that may come from one institution, only one applicant will be selected from a single institution per year.

 Using a competitive process, an MLA Research Training Institute Jury will review and select applicants based on scholarship and institute eligibility requirements.
 The selection criteria will focus on commitment to learning research skills, the quality and promise of the research topic submitted, work experience, and professional contributions.
 All application materials and selection processes will be handled confidentially.